asialogi/demo-java/README.md

-# Demo Java Web App
+# Demo Java Web App built for Logicalis Singapore

 Simple java project demos how to build a war file to be deployed on a Tomcat server.